abjelcic/DIRHBspeedup/README.md

 HFB matrix in the triaxial code.
 HFB matrix shows many good properties and they should be utilized.
-There are still many more improvements that can be done, e.g. faster calculation of densities in coordinate space from density matrix in configuration space or faster calculation of single particle Hamiltonian matrix h.
+There are still many more improvements that can be done, e.g. faster calculation of densities in coordinate space from density matrix in configuration space or faster calculation of single particle Hamiltonian matrix.

 The paper which proves correctness of the method is in progress.
 Also, a complex version of the method is in progress, since quantum chemists